nik0spapp/wmil/README.md

 extracted from seven datasets are provided as well for research purposes.
 If you use them in your research please cite the paper below:

-<ul><li>Nikolaos Pappas, Andrei Popescu-Belis, <i>Explaining the Stars: Weighted Multiple-Instance Learning for Aspect-Based Sentiment Analysis</i>, Conference on Empirical Methods in Natural Language Processing, 2014
+<ul><li>Nikolaos Pappas, Andrei Popescu-Belis, <i>Explaining the Stars: Weighted Multiple-Instance Learning for Aspect-Based Sentiment Analysis</i>, Conference on Empirical Methods in Natural Language Processing (EMNLP), 2014
 <br /> <a href="http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf" target="_blank">http://publications.idiap.ch/downloads/papers/2014/Pappas_EMNLP14_2014.pdf</a>
 </li></ul>